LibreMacro/Library/manual_en.md

 ```basic
 AnimateFontColor("Sheet1", "B2:B10", "gray", "blue")
 ```
-In this example, the cell range (B2:B10) receives an animation where the font starts gray and transitions to blue.
+In this example, the cell range (B2:B10) receives an animation in which the font initially appears gray and transitions to blue.

 #### ChangeFont (animation)
-Animated shortcut to change the font family with a gradual effect.
+Animated shortcut to change the font with a gradual effect.
 ```basic
 ChangeFont(pSheet As String, pRange As String, pFamily As String, _
            Optional pSteps As Integer, Optional pDelayMs As Long)
 ```

 #### ToggleCellColor
-Creates an animation where the **cell background color** keeps toggling between two colors N times.
+Creates an animation in which the **cell background color** alternates between two colors N times.
 By default, it repeats 5 times.

 ```basic
 ToggleCellColor(pSheet As String, pRange As String, _